pocketzworld/creator-docs/pages/learn/guides/studio/creating-your-first-world.md

 # **Congratulations!
 You've Created Your First 3D Room**

 That's it!
-You've successfully created your first 3D room using World Builder.
+You've successfully created your first 3D room using the Highrise Studio Hub.
 Now, you can continue to build and customize your virtual world with rooms, models, and more.